Dynamic algorithms for visibility polygons in simple polygons: Ray-shooting and ray-rotating queries in computing the visibility polygon

 If there are $k$ vertices of $P$ that are visible from $q$, our algorithm takes $O(k(\lg{n})^2)$ time: it involves $O(k)$ ray-rotating queries, $O(k)$ ray-shooting queries to compute the respective constructed edges, and $O(k\lg{k})$ time to sort the vertices of $VP(q)$ according to their angular order.

 \begin{theorem} Our algorithm preprocesses the given simple polygon $P$ defined with $n$ vertices in $O(n)$ time and computes $O(n)$ spaced data structures to facilitate in answering the visibility polygon $VP(q)$ of any given query point $q \in P$ in $O(k(\lg{n})^2)$ time.
 Here, $k$ is the number of vertices of $VP(q)$. \end{theorem} \begin{proof} The correctness is immediate from Lemma~\ref{lem:visvertopenconecorr}.
-The preprocessing and query complexities are argued above. \end{proof} \ignore { \begin{proof} Our algorithm invokes $visvert$-$inopencone(r_1, r_2)$ and $visvert$-$inopencone(r_2, r_1)$.
-The former outputs all the vertices of $P$ in the $opencone(r_1, r_2)$ that are visible from $q$ and the latter invocation outputs all the vertices of $P$ in the $opencone(r_2, r_1)$ that are visible from $q$.
-The ray-shooting query with ray $r_1$ (resp. $r_2$) helps in finding a vertex of $P$ located on ray $r_1$ (resp. $r_2$) that is visible from $q$.
+The preprocessing and query complexities are argued above. \end{proof}